ojaskandy/driveailane/README.md

-# Lane Detection GUI Application
+# Lane Detection Web Application

-A real-time lane detection application that uses computer vision to detect and highlight lanes in a video feed.
-The application provides a side-by-side view of the raw camera feed and the processed view with detected lanes.
+A real-time lane detection system that processes live camera feed to identify and highlight road lanes.
+This application is designed to be deployed on Render.

 ## Features

 - Real-time camera feed processing
 - Lane detection using OpenCV
-- Side-by-side view of raw and processed feeds
+- Side-by-side view of raw and processed feed
-- Simple and intuitive GUI interface
+- Web-based interface

-## Requirements

-- Python 3.x
-- OpenCV
-- NumPy
-- PyQt5
-- Matplotlib
+- Real-time updates using WebSocket

-## Installation
+## Local Development

 1. Clone the repository:
 ```bash